hump-coder/ha-relay-controller/README.md

 - `pump_station/switch/set` – payload `ON[:seconds]` or `OFF` to control the relay.
 If `seconds` is omitted the controller uses `DEFAULT_ON_TIME_SEC`.
 - `pump_station/switch/pulse` – payload is a number of seconds to turn the relay on once.
 The controller automatically sends `OFF` after the duration and no heartbeat messages are sent.

+### Home Assistant Discovery

+The controller publishes MQTT discovery messages for easy integration with Home Assistant.
+It exposes a `switch` entity for basic on/off control and a `number` entity named `Pump Pulse` that publishes its value to `pump_station/switch/pulse` whenever the number is changed.
+The number represents the pulse duration in seconds.